SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 you don't have to pay the performance cost of copying a portion the original string.
-This characteristic makes substrings well suited for short-term storage, for tasks such as parsing a custom data format to extract the values needed to populate a data structure.
+This characteristic makes substrings well suited for short-term storage, for tasks such as performing multistep string manipulation.
-However, substrings are not suitable for long-term storage of portions of a string.
+However, substrings are not suitable for long-term storage.
-Substrings re-use the backing storage of the original string, which means the entire original string must be kept in memory as long as any of its substrings are being used.
+Substrings re-use the storage of the original string, which means the entire original string must be kept in memory as long as any of its substrings are being used.
 For example:

 .. testcode:: string-and-substring

-    -> func someBadFunction() -> Substring {
-           let longString = String(repeating: "12345\n", count: 100)
-           let index = longString.index(after: longString.startIndex)
-           let substring = longString[..<index]

-           return substring  // Bad
-    }
-    -> func someBetterFunction() -> String {
-           let longString = String(repeating: "12345\n", count: 100)
+    -> let longString = String(repeating: "12345", count: 10)
+    << // longString : String = "12345123451234512345123451234512345123451234512345"
-           let index = longString.index(after: longString.startIndex)
+    -> let index = longString.index(after: longString.startIndex)
+    << // index : String.Index = Swift.String.CharacterView.Index(_base: Swift.String.UnicodeScalarView.Index(_position: 1), _countUTF16: 1)
+    ---
-           let substring = longString[..<index]
+    -> let firstCharacter = longString[..<index]

-           return String(substring)
-    }
-    >> someBadFunction()
-    >> someBetterFunction()
-    << // r0 : Substring = "1"
+    << // firstCharacter : Substring = "1"
+    -> let newString = String(firstCharacter)
-    << // r1 : String = "1"
+    << // newString : String = "1"

+The constant ``firstCharacter`` a substring that contains the first character of a much longer string.
-The function ``someBadFunction`` returns a substring of only one character, but the entire original string must be kept in memory for as long as the function's return value remains in memory.
+The entire original string must be kept in memory for as long as ``firstCharacter`` remains in memory.
-The function ``someBetterFunction`` shows the better practice of using a substring for short term work on a string, and then conversion to a ``String`` value for long-term storage.
+The last line copies the extracted character into a ``String`` so it can be stored long-term.

 .. note::